Geeksltd/Olive/docs/Microservices/DevOps/MSharp-Jenkinsfile.md

 The first line of the script above sets the base image of the your docker image.
 Depending on the framework you have used in your application the base image may vary.
 Having a wrong base image might result in not being able to run your application in a container.
 The second line copies the Website folder into /inetpub/wwwroot folder in the container.
 The default IIS in microsoft/aspnet docker image points to /inetpub/wwwroot.

-**Important**
+#### Tip: Efficient Docker images
 Just like a git repository, you should avoid adding unnecessary files to your docker image.
-Copying only the files you require to run the application reduces the size of the docker image and make it more efficient and faster to pull and run it.
-To avoid copying everything you can use .dockerignore files.
-It has the same pattern as .gitignore.
-One of the most import folders you need to ignore is "node_modules".
-It is a bit directory and will increase your docker image dramatically.
+Copying `only` the files you require to `run the application` reduces the size of the docker image and make it more efficient and faster to pull and run it.

+To avoid copying everything, you can use `.dockerignore` files.
+It has the same pattern as `.gitignore`.
+One of the most import folders you need to ignore is `node_modules` which is too large large.